-And then after discussing the importance of humility and discussing how God will honor the humble even as He exalted the the humbled Christ, he then in verses 12 and 13 talks about how we are to work out our salvation.
+And then after discussing the importance of humility and emphasizing how God will honor the humble even as He exalted the humbled Christ, he then in verses 12 and 13 talks about how we are to work out our salvation.
 God puts it in, we're to work it out in the way we live.
 In other words, we're to demonstrate a transformed life in our behavior.
 So in a humble way we are to work out our salvation.
-No matter how difficult it gets, he says in verse 14, "Do it without grumbling or disputing.”
+No matter how difficult it gets, he says in verse 14, do it “without grumbling or disputing.”

-And so, if we could just sum up everything he said from verses 1 to 16 it would go a little bit like this.
-We are called to humbly work out our salvation knowing that it is the power of God working in us to do so in every circumstance and in every difficulty without grumbling and without disputing.
+And so, if we could just sum up everything he said from verses 1-16, it would go a little bit like this: we are called to humbly work out our salvation, knowing that it is the power of God working in us to do so in every circumstance and in every difficulty without grumbling and without disputing.
 And that's the pattern of our spiritual service.
 Work out your salvation with humility and without complaint.

 There is also a sense in which all three of them illustrate the same thing.
 All three of them illustrate selfless, humble, sacrificial service.
 All three of them illustrate working out their salvation in the power of God.
 All three of them illustrate a non-grumbling, non-disputing attitude.
 In that sense they all three illustrate the same thing.
 And so it's a sort of a rapid fire succession of models for us to follow.

-He says it another way in 1 Corinthians 3 where he says that he has the fear, in a sense, that even though he has built on the foundation that God laid, namely Christ, that some day his building could be wood, hay and stubble and be burned up.
+He says it another way in 1 Corinthians 3 where he says that he has the fear, in a sense, that even though he has built on the foundation that God laid, namely Christ, that some day his building could turn out to be wood, hay, and stubble and be burned up.
 He demonstrates that fear in another way in 1 Corinthians 9:27 when he says, "I'm afraid that in preaching to others I myself could be disqualified morally."
 So while on the positive side he certainly served Christ out of love.
 On the negative side there was a healthy fear that made him very compelled and very zealous and very passionate in the way he approached his ministry.
-And I'm sure that was true of Timothy and I'm sure of Epaphroditus as well.
+And I'm sure that was true of Timothy, and I'm sure of Epaphroditus as well.
 He was compelled to do what he did.
 He was driven to do what he did.
-And he knew God had called him and he knew God had gifted him and God had prepared him and God had revealed to him that which he needed to know, and so he wanted to do his work fully and he wanted to do it well.
+And he knew God had called him, and he knew God had gifted him and God had prepared him and God had revealed to him that which he needed to know.
+And so he wanted to do his work fully, and he wanted to do it well.

 "But even if I am being poured out as a drink offering on the sacrifice and service of your faith, I rejoice and share my joy with you all.
 And you too, I urge you, rejoice in the same way and share your joy with me."
 We'll stop there.

-Thus does Paul present himself as an illustration of sacrificial joy.
-Now let me stop at this juncture and bring up a point that might enter our minds, it certainly entered mine and that is when you are preaching to someone else, or when you're using some spiritual truth that you want illustrated and you want to find the right illustration to use, isn't it a bit much to use yourself as the illustration?
+Thus does Paul presents himself as an illustration of sacrificial joy.
+Now let me stop at this juncture and bring up a point that might enter our minds.
+It certainly entered mine, and that is when you are preaching to someone else, or when you're using some spiritual truth that you want illustrated and you want to find the right illustration to use, isn't it a bit much to use yourself as the illustration?
 Wouldn't it have been better for Paul to just talk about Timothy and Epaphroditus without bringing himself in here?
 Isn't that an act of pride?